-The transferability of credits you earn at Lancaster Beauty School is at the complete discretion of the institution to which you may seek to transfer.
-Acceptance of the diploma you earn at Lancaster Beauty School in any one of the educational programs is also at the complete discretion of the institution to which you may seek to transfer.
-If the credits or diploma that you earn at this school are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all your coursework at that institution.
-For this reason, you should make certain that your attendance at this school will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Lancaster Beauty School to determine if your credits or diploma will transfer.
+The transferability of credits you earn at Lancaster Beauty School is at the complete discretion of an institution to which you may seek to transfer.
+Acceptance of the certificate you earn in barbering, cosmetology, esthetician, manicuring, advance manicuring, teacher training is also at the complete discretion of the institution to which you may seek to transfer.
+If the certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+For this reason you should make certain that your attendance at this institution will meet your educational goals.
+This may include contacting an institution to which you may seek to transfer after attending Lancaster Beauty School to determine if your certificate will transfer.